utkarsh2811/docs-dev/source/includes/_collections.md

 In the ruqest body you will need to specify:

-`appId` property, which shows to which Application this collection belongs.
+`sourceId` property, which shows to which Application this collection belongs.

 `name` - collection name.